What's 20 Percent of 500? A Deep Dive into Percentages and Their Applications

 - Taxes: Calculating sales tax or income tax on earnings.

 - Statistics: Analyzing data and expressing proportions within datasets.
-For example, understanding that 20% of a survey sample responded positively to a question.
+As an example, understanding that 20% of a survey sample responded positively to a question.

 - Profit Margins: Businesses use percentages to calculate profit margins, comparing profit to revenue.